sanjayrp2/BikeService/README.md

-# Bike Service Booking Application
+# Bike Service Booking Application🏍️💨🚀

 This is the MERN Application stack for managing bike services.
 It provides a platform for users to schedule bike services, track maintenance and history, and receive email notifications when a customer booked for service and when bike is ready for delivery.
 Admins can manage services , change the status of bookings, and receive email notifications for each booking.